 When she moved back to Minnesota after 20 years, she found herself struggling to find work.
 Many of the jobs she applied for were inundated with applicants due to a challenging economy.
 After going to the Minnesota Workforce Center for help, Dawson found that she qualified to participate in the Workforce Investment Act, a federal program that gives workers the chance to learn the skills and information needed to compete in the new economy.
-This led her to Southeast Technical’s Administrative Support Careers program.
+This led her to MSC Southeast’s Administrative Support Careers program.
 “I was presented with an opportunity to go back to school and earn a two-year degree.
 It was daunting to go back to school at my age,” said Dawson.

 Dawson says her academic advisor and Administrative Support Careers Instructor, Ramona Coron, made the decision to go back to school an easy one.
 “I met Ramona for the first time during mass registration.
 In the midst of chaos she gave her full attention to each individual.
 She was like a mirror that reflected all the potential inside you.
 Ramona is still my mentor today.”
 Coron comments, “Julie’s professionalism and soft skills are top notch!
 It was truly a pleasure to prepare Julie to gain the competitive edge necessary for today’s job market.”

 After graduation Dawson was hired into a newly vacated position at Waumandee State Bank.
 In less than three months she was promoted to Deposit Operations Manager.
 “She has shown a lot of motivation and ambition to learn,” said VP Controller, Kathryn Michaels.
 “You can’t teach someone those qualities; it has to come from within.”